If you do not see a menu on the

 represented by the letter ρ,

-has a certain value at each point within the unit cell given by the
+has to be solved at each point within the unit cell given by

 takes maximum values (estimated in terms of electrons per cubic

 Angstrom) is where atoms are located.
 That means that if we are able to